Lee Yoon Thim: Significant buildings

-This school was built on 16 November 1955.
+The Methodist Boys School was built on 16 November 1955.
 Sultan Hisamuddin Alam Shah took the key from the architect Mr Y.T.
 Lee to open the new $110,000 wing of the Methodist Boys School in Sentul, Kuala Lumpur.
-This school was founded by the late Rev. Preston L Peach in 1936, and the first batch of classes had seven students.
+The school was founded by the late Rev. Preston L Peach in 1936, and the first batch of classes had seven students.